Whether it’s a weeknight, weekend or special event, Australians love to treat their family and guests to a good old, friendly Aussie BBQ

 At HV Aluminium, we know you want to make the most of your outdoor entertainment area.
 You’re likely to use the area regularly, especially in the warmer months, so you want to ensure you can easily clean the area.

 That’s why we recommend you include a patio cover for your outdoor grill area.
-A patio cover will ensure the rain is kept away from your entertainment area and your guests feel more at home than ever.
-It also means less cleaning and maintenance.
-Visit our patio cover image library for inspiration from our full list of our patio covers.
+A patio cover will ensure the rain is kept away from your entertainment area and your guests feel more at home than ever, it also means less cleaning and maintenance.

-As for the rest of your grill entertainment area, unfortunately, you will have to clean it at some stage.
+As for the rest of your BBQ entertainment area, unfortunately, you will have to clean it at some stage.

 Here are our top time-saving tips: